Subscribe

 Hostel

 I saw Hostel yesterday so I figured I will subject you guys to a review of sorts.
-Yeah, I know, it’s an old movie (2005) but since I’m kinda short on material this is what you get for today.
-The … Continue reading
+Yeah, I know, it’s an old movie (2005) but since I’m kinda short on material this is what you get for today. :P … Continue reading

 Lisp: Parse and Aggregate a CSV File